 Sunlight is your friend when it comes to working from home.
 See if you can set up your workspace where there’s natural light (steal the spot from your cat if necessary).
 Not only does natural light help to lighten your mood but if you’re in direct sunlight, you’ll also soak up some Vitamin D. That helps to ward off fatigue and muscle weakness.
 If you can’t score any sunlight – at least raise the shades.

 Hang a “Genius at Work” sign

 If it’s just you and your mini Australian labradoodle, then you’ll have a nice, quiet environment in which to focus.
-But remote workers with the kids or your significant other will be around might (begin to question if your home is the right size) want to have a conservation about priorities and when and how they should reach you during your “working hours.”
+But remote workers with the kids or your significant other might (begin to question if your home is the right size) want to have a conservation about priorities and when and how they should reach you during your “working hours.”
 (We suggest this completely true sign or this practical sign that keeps your family informed of your status.)